NOC-MSM/SEAsia/TIDES/README.md

-This is where the tidal files get stored
+This is where the tidal files get stored.
+These are FES2014 tides.